reuteras/dfirws/README.md

 # DFIR in a Windows Sandbox - dfirws

 DFIRWS is an easy way to do DFIR work in a [Windows Sandbox][wsa].
 This can be useful if you can't install tools on your computer but are allowed to run a Windows Sandbox.
-By default Windows Defender isn't running in the sandbox which makes your life easier..
+By default Windows Defender isn't running in the sandbox which makes your life easier.
 The scripts should work in Windows Sandbox on both Windows 10 and Windows 11.

 [![GitHub Super-Linter](https://github.com/reuteras/dfirws/workflows/Lint%20Code%20Base/badge.svg)](https://github.com/marketplace/actions/super-linter)